luismiguelcasadodiaz/CPP_02/README.md

 But the translation to float, first cast to float the internal representation that it is **divided** by two power of 8.

-#### Aritmetic
+#### Arithmetic
-I execute aritmetic operation with the float version of the internal representation.
+I execute arithmetic operations with the float version of the internal representation.

 ```c++
 	return (this->toFloat() + other.toFloat());
 ```
+I check before if operation result will fit in Fixed Class.

+For a +  b,  i check If max - a < b to flag oveflow For a * b.
+I check if max/a

 # what I read
 + [Understanding and Using Floating Point Numbers](https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html)
 + [Floating point number representation](https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point_representation.html)